mendersoftware/mender-docs/07.Administration/02.Production-installation/docs.md

 `tenant_token` field.
 To avoid manually parsing raw JSON, we can use the `jq`
 tool:

 !!!
-On Debian based distributions you can install `jq` with the command `apt-get !!! install jq`.
+On the Debian family of distributions you can install `jq` with `apt-get install jq`.

 ```bash
 TENANT_TOKEN=$(./run exec mender-tenantadm /usr/bin/tenantadm get-tenant --id $TENANT_ID | jq -r .tenant_token) && (echo $TENANT_TOKEN)